inet-framework/inet/showcases/tsn/streamfiltering/statistical/doc/index.rst

 - Depending on configuration, the classifier can send some packets through an `unfiltered path` between the classifier and the multiplexer.
 This unfiltered path is available by default, but can be turned off with the :par:`hasDefaultPath` parameter.

+**review** how does the classifier use the default path? "can send packets that don't match any traffic class through the unfiltered direct path"

 .. - By default, the packets for the different streams are classified by stream name by a :ned:`StreamClassifier` module.
 .. - The module meter submodule adds a tag based on the metering to the packet.
 The filter module
 ..   then can use this information to drop excessive packets.